 - Don’t Panic In A Skid: If you find your car in a slide or skid, DO NOT slam on the brakes or quickly jerk the wheel.
 Instead, reduce your acceleration and place the car into neutral.
 As the wheels skid sideways, they will slow the vehicle and create traction.
 Once traction has returned, point the wheels in the desired direction, return the automobile to drive, and accelerate gently.

 Again, we highly recommend staying off the roads during hazardous driving situations.
 If you must go out, leave plenty of extra time, exercise caution, and bring plenty of patience.
-For additional information check out our winter storm safety tips.
+And before you head out, make sure your car is winter ready.